peterkarney1/CDECatapult.github.io/privacy.md

 page_title: Privacy
 ---

-## Your privacy - how cookies are used by Technology Strategy Board
+## Your privacy - how cookies are used by Connected Digital Economy Catapult

-Technology Strategy Board uses small amounts of data stored on your computer called 'cookies' to collect information about how visitors use the website.
+Connected Digital Economy Catapult uses small amounts of data stored on your computer called 'cookies' to collect information about how visitors use the website.
 You can control what cookies, if any, are stored on your computer.
 Find out more about cookies below.